Back to Blue Lagoon stories

 Silica Hotel

 Both hotels are perfect starting points for exploring Iceland's beautiful scenery and culture.
-They offer easy access to the country's natural wonders and cultural highlights.
-Guests can enjoy hikes on nearby trails or join organized tours to experience the magnificent landscapes and learn about Iceland's history and culture.
+Guests can walk trails through the lava fields, join guided tours of Iceland's volcanic landscapes, or visit nearby cultural sites.
 Located in the Reykjanes UNESCO Global Geopark and just 50 minutes from Reykjavík, the capital, Silica Hotel and the Retreat are great places to stay for exploring Iceland's impressive geology and rich heritage.

 The Retreat Hotel

-Getting to Blue Lagoon Iceland from either Keflavík International Airport or Reykjavík is straightforward, offering options for self-drive and transfers:
+Getting to Blue Lagoon Iceland from either Keflavík International Airport or Reykjavík is straightforward, offering options for self-drive and transfers.
+For travellers looking for accommodation near Blue Lagoon, both Silica Hotel and The Retreat are located directly on site—the closest possible base for experiencing the lagoon.

 From Keflavík International Airport: Blue Lagoon is about a 20-minute drive from Keflavík, making it an easily accessible stop for those just arriving in or departing Iceland.
 Simply follow the signs from the airport towards Grindavík on the Reykjanes Peninsula.
 There are rental car services at the airport for those looking to self-drive.

 Once you’re at Blue Lagoon Iceland, getting to the world famous lagoon is quite simple.
-Guests of the Retreat benefit from a private entrance, whereas those staying at Silica Hotel can reach the lagoon with a scenic 10-minute walk through moss-covered lava fields.
+Guests of the Retreat benefit from a private entrance to the lagoon, whereas those staying at Silica Hotel can reach the lagoon with a scenic 10-minute walk through moss-covered lava fields.
 Additionally, Silica Hotel provides a shuttle service for convenient access to the waterscape.

 Hotels surroundings